YottaDB/YDBDoc/ProgGuide/devcycle.rst

 Once you use the ZEDIT or ZLINK commands, $ZSOURCE can contain a partial file specification.
 The partial file specification can be a directory path (full or relative), a file name, and a file extension.
 You can set $ZSOURCE with an M SET command.
 A ZLINK without an argument is equivalent to ZLINK $ZSOURCE.

-For additional information on $ZSOURCE and $ZROUTINES, refer to Chapter 8: “Intrinsic Special Variables”.
+For additional information on $ZSOURCE and $ZROUTINES, refer to `Chapter 8: “Intrinsic Special Variables” <https://docs.yottadb.com/ProgrammersGuide/isv.html>`_.

 Example:

 .. parsed-literal::
-   GTM>ZLINK "taxes"
+   YDB>ZLINK "taxes"

 If ZLINK finds taxes.m or taxes.o, the command adds the routine taxes to the current image.
 When ZLINK cannot locate taxes.o, or when it finds taxes.o is older than taxes.m, it compiles taxes.m, producing a new taxes.o.
 Then, it adds the contents of the new object file to the image.